Nema23Motor logoNema23Motor

 Start ToolJump to FAQContact Engineering

 Enter your planned motor and drive settings.
-This calculator uses a deterministic RL + pulse-budget screening model and returns a clear fit/watch/limit result with a minimum executable action.
+This calculator uses a deterministic RL + pulse-budget screening model and returns a clear fit/watch/limit result with a minimum executable action, including 5000RPM scenarios and the "24.0 kg-cm 333.2 oz-in 4 wire nema 23 stepping motor" alias.

 Input and Boundary Controls

-Required fields are explicit; default values model a common 12v dc stepper motor high torque arms evaluation starting point.
+Required fields are explicit; default values model a common 12v stepper motor high torque evaluation starting point.
+For torque aliases (24.0 kg-cm/333.2 oz-in), use this form as the 4-wire feasibility check.

 See Method